6th Grade Information and Updates

 Anderson: The students will write a personal narrative and then begin reading the novel "Walk Two Moons".
 They will study the text with character analysis, how setting affects the plot, and the theme.
 We will pair non-fiction and poetry with the novel.

-A Note About Practice at Home
+Practice at Home

 We don’t officially assign homework, but a little extra practice can go a long way!
 If your student isn’t quite earning a “3” in Language Arts, spending just 20 minutes a night can make a huge difference.